 Youth Faith Formation at First Unitarian: Spirituality, Love, Compassion, Social Consciousness, Activism

-At a time when many people are feeling extremely uncomfortable about where our country is headed in terms of the treatment of the less fortunate, people of color, and the most vulnerable among us, a Unitarian Universalist Church may provide an answer many are looking for.
-In light of this, The First Unitarian Society of Plainfield has renewed its’ commitment to be of service to the local community, especially to families and children, and those who continue to be systemically disenfranchised.
+At a time when many people are feeling extremely uncomfortable about where our country is headed in terms of the treatment of the less fortunate, people of color, and the most vulnerable among us, a Unitarian Universalist congregation may provide an answer many are looking for.
+In light of this, The First Unitarian Society has renewed its’ commitment to be of service to the local community, especially to families and children, and those who continue to be systemically disenfranchised.
 First Unitarian understands how the positive shaping of young minds and spirits can greatly affect these circumstances and our world for the better.